heitornolla/Comorbidity-Analysis-in-COVID-19/README.md

 By reconstructing the original pipeline and correcting its methodological flaws, this repository highlights **common pitfalls in clinical ML research** and proposes a more robust and interpretable modeling approach.

----

 ## Methodological Issues Identified

-The re-analysis of the original study uncovered several flaws that significantly undermine the validity and real-world applicability of the reported results.
+The re-analysis of the original study uncovered flaws that undermine the real-world applicability of the reported results.

 ### 1. Improper Dataset Balancing

 The dataset was balanced via **undersampling before the train/test split**.

 This introduces **statistical leakage**, because the test set no longer reflects the true distribution of the population.
-As a result, performance metrics become **optimistically biased and clinically misleading**.
+As a result, performance metrics become **optimistically biased**.

----

-### 2. Data Discarding

-To force a **1:1 class balance**, approximately **87% of the original data was discarded**.

-Consequences include:

-- Increased model variance
-- Loss of valuable information
-- Failure to model the **real-world class imbalance typical of clinical datasets**

----

-### 3. Target Leakage
+### 2. Target Leakage

 The original model used variables such as: